slaclab/rogue/README.md

    Rogue is going to be used in the local checkout directory.
 A setup script is generated to add rogue to the system environment.

 - Custom:
-   Used when rogue is going to be installed in a custom non-system directory.
+   Rogue is going to be installed in a custom non-system directory.
 A setup script is generated to add rogue to the system environment.

 - System:
    The rogue headers and libraries will be installed to a standard system directory and the python filed will be installed using the system python package installed.